Videos about teachers

 Teachers make a difference in the classroom, retirement

 CalSTRS catches up with some of our active and retired teachers.
-"I love not worrying about what to do when I retire as far as financially.
+"I love not having to worry about what to do when I retire as far as financially.
 I love that it's being taken care of."
-"Teaching has been my life, but knowing that I have this lifetime benefit has really kept me going."

 Marielle Tsukamoto